Header cover image

 Nvidia faces competition from companies like AMD, Intel, and other hardware manufacturers.
 Intel has recently debuted their first discrete GPU product in the Arc A700 GPU series which could be a formidable competitor in the near future.
 Increased competition could lead to pricing pressures and reduced market share for Nvidia.

 Nvidia's previously proposed acquisition of Arm Limited was under scrutiny from various regulatory bodies.
-The plans for acquisition were promptly cancelled in February of 2022 due to the regulatory challenges, with Arm Limited now set to IPO at some stage in 2023.
+The plans for acquisition were promptly cancelled in February 2022 due to the regulatory challenges, with Arm Limited having completed its own IPO in late 2023.
 Future acquisitions could be at risk from similar regulatory scrutiny, which could see acquisition-driven growth as something out of reach for Nvidia.

 How well do narratives help inform your perspective?